 The truth is, 404 pages are simply dead ends on your website visitor’s content journey, reducing their velocity towards the content they are looking for and hampering conversions.

 Let’s get straight to the point- the way you handle 404s needs an upgrade.
-There are practical and data-driven ways to create a better customer experience that retains site visitors and increase conversions, even when the link a visitor lands on is broken.
+There are practical and data-driven ways to create a better customer experience that retains site visitors and increases conversions, even when the link a visitor lands on is broken.

 But before we get into that, let’s take a look at the causes and consequences of 404s.